-Acknowledgment - Notification sent from the receiver to the sender verifying the file was received.
-The TRN report.
-See Reports Document
+Acknowledgment - Notification sent from the receiver to the sender verifying the file was received and the status.
+See Acknowledgements Document

 American National Standards Institute - See ANSI